AmProsius/gothic-1-community-patch/README.md

 * **mud-freak**: Rewriting of the provided bug fixes in modular form, management of the project repository

 ## FAQ
-* **How do you achieve such high compatibility too other mods and patches?** The G1CP contains a number of security layers that check, if the bug is still present and if the fix can be applied successfully.
-Only then the fix will be applied.
-This way, if a mod already fixed the bug, the G1CP will not intervene.
+* **What kind of bugs are addressed exactly?** The G1CP fixes any bugs in the scripts.
+These range from problems in the script AI of NPCs, over item descriptions and broken dialogs, all the way to story bugs of the main game.
 * **Do I have to start a new game when I install/update the G1CP?** No, you will never have to start a new game.
 The G1CP can be installed, updated and removed at any time.
-It doesn't leave a trace on savegames, so it's 100% compatible with existing savegames and the game can be played further after uninstalling the patch.
+Any fix is provided no matter how far you are progressed in the story.
+The patch is conceptualized to be compatible with any existing savegames.
+* **Can I continue the game without the patch after installing it once?** The G1CP leaves no noticeable trace in savegames.
+The game can be continued without issues after uninstalling the patch.
+Likewise, the patch can be re-added at any time should you change your mind.
+* **How do you ensure the compatibility with other mods and patches?** The G1CP prioritizes compatibility over bug fixing.
+A number of safety layers ensure that a fix is only applied if it was not addressed already.
+This way, if a mod already fixed the bug, the G1CP will not intervene.
+* **When starting the game I receive an error that says "Access Violation".
+What now?** Please double check that you have installed the Gothic version [1.08k_mod](https://www.worldofgothic.de/dl/download_6.htm) and have disabled the
+"Data Execution Prevention" (DEP) for the Gothic executables in your system settings of Microsoft Windows.
+For instruction on that we kindly refer to the [Spine FAQ](https://clockwork-origins.com/spine/#faq-question-1576926774006).
+* **How do I know the G1CP is active?** On successful installation the version number of the G1CP is displayed at the bottom left of the main menu in the game.
+If it is not shown, please try [troubleshooting your installation](https://github.com/szapp/Ninja/wiki/Troubleshooting-(EN)#wiki-wrapper) of the patch.
+* **How do I know a certain fix is actually applied in my game?** As mentioned, the G1CP only applies individual fixes if their corresponding bug is detected in the game.
+(They might have been addressed already by a mod.)
+Therefore, it may happen that a fix is not applied.
+To obtain a list of applied and not applied fixes, consult the G1CP [console commands](docs/console.md).
+* **Can I disable individual bug fixes?** We try to make sure that all our changes are actually fixing *objective* bugs in the game.
+If you encounter a bug fix that is undesired or breaks the functionality of the game/mod, please let us now.
+We are committed to provide hot-fixes for the G1CP ASAP.
+Until we manage, there is a way to disable individual fixes.
+Please contact us and we will explain how that can be done.
-* **I encountered a bug.
-How can I notify you to get it fixed?** The best way is to have a look at the Github repository and see, if there is already an opened issue for the bug.
+* **How can I report a bug?** The best way is to have a look at the Github repository and see, if there is already an opened issue for the bug.
 If not, you are welcome to open an issue yourself.
-However, we won't fix bugs that were introduced by other mods or patches, only bugs of the vanilla game and the G1CP.
+Keep in mind that we won't fix bugs that were introduced by other mods or patches, but only bugs of the vanilla game and the G1CP.
+We also do not add any new or restore cut content.
+* **How can I contribute?** Providing detailed descriptions and possibly even ideas or script changes on how to fix the issue are a great help.
+You can do so by opening an [issue](../../issues?q=sort:updated-desc) on Github.
+Although pull requests are an option too they might be difficult to draft as all changes of the G1CP require scripting in a modular way.
+Read on for more details on how to [contribute](docs/contributing.md).
+* **Can I use portions of the G1CP in my mod?** We don't see the need to do so, as the patch should be universally applicable to any installation.
+Furthermore, due to their modular implementation the scripts are not suitable for mods.
+If you insist, it is very important to change all names of functions and variable, i.e. remove or replace their `G1CP_...` prefix.
+This is inevitable to avoid conflicts with the patch!
+Additionally, we appreciate the mentioning the original author (G1CP team) clearly of any copied or modified material.

 ---